Bug-Duck/tntjs/doc/style/CommitRules.md

 # Commit Rules

 ## Overview
-This documentation is about the rules of git commiting messages.
+This documentation is about the rules of git committing messages.

 ## Rules